SUMMER INTERNSHIP PROGRAM

 Funding must be used exclusively to support the intern(s).
 Examples of allowable expenses include salary and benefits for undergraduate interns, research supplies, or related travel.
 The budget must include travel funds or clearly identified matching funds that will enable the intern to attend a state or regional meeting to network and present their results.
 No subcontracts allowed.

 These small grants are supported through federal flow-through funds from CDC.
-If your institution requires budgeting for indirect costs, they must be included within the annual limit of $1,500/year.
+If your institution requires budgeting for indirect costs, they must be included within the requested amount.

 A final report will be due 60 days after the end of the project period.

-To apply, please fill out this form and submit completed proposals by email to training@pacvec.us.
-Download the 2023 call to learn about application requirements.
+To apply, please fill out the second page of the call and submit completed proposals by email to training@pacvec.us.
+Download the 2024 call to learn about application requirements.

-Questions may be sent to the same email address or you may call CoE administrator Celia Chen at +1 530 754 1838.
+Questions may be sent to the same email address or you may call CoE administrator Jenniie Nguyen at jengu@ucdavis.edu

 The Pacific Southwest Regional Center of Excellence in Vector-Borne Diseases is supported through Cooperative Agreement Number 1U01CK000649 between the Centers for Disease Control and Prevention (CDC) and the University of California, Davis.